Allgot/Allgot.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently pursuing a Master's degree in Computer Science at Korea Advanced Institute of Science and Technology (KAIST).
+I am currently pursuing a Ph.D. degree in Computer Science at KAIST.
 My research focuses on secure and open communication on the Internet, where I analyze protocols to find vulnerabilities that compromise user privacy.
 My main research interests include:
 - Network Security and Privacy;
 - Anonymity Networks;